donskifarrell/dotfiles/README.md

 - `git`: to clone the repo
 - `curl`: to download some stuff
 - `tar`: to extract downloaded stuff
-- `zsh`: to actually run the dotfiles
+- `zsh`: to actually run the dotfiles - zsh 5.8
 - `sudo`: some configs may need that

 ### Install